MatthewMcKnight13/Project-1/README.md

 https://imgur.com/xA8JDh3

-Header: will display name of app, and my name
+Header: will display name of Project, and my name (should we acknoledge the api we use here?) ex.
+PokeDex by Matthew McKnight with help of PokeAPI.

 Page:
 Big box will be background of app styled to look like a pokedex